NI5I/Anytone-AT-D878UVII-Plus-Codeplug/README.md

 Use the codeplug that matches the mode that you are running.
 Either Mode 7 or Mode 14.

-If your radio is not configured for Mode 14, use the Mode 7 codeplug.
+If your radio is not specifically configured for Mode 14, use the Mode 7 codeplug.

 #### What???
 You are not using 438.8000 in your ZumSpot?

 Use your favorite text editor or spreadsheet software, search for the hotspot frequency of **438.8000** and replace it with the frequncy that you used in your hotspot.
 You will need to search and replace the entries in both the *channels.csv* and *zones.csv* files.

-## Acknowledgments
-Thanks to [KC5DJR](https://docs.google.com/spreadsheets/d/1748U_gqH5I_LlhYrRuc8aT72tSeO-dq3/edit?rtpof=true&sd=true#gid=1402313308) for his exhaustive work in documenting the BrandMeister talk groups.
-He has [his own codeplugs](https://www.qsl.net/kc5djr/DMR%20Super%20USA%20Codeplug.html) too.
-If you don't like this one, you may like his.